 Contact Our Office Today

-A migraine is caused by changes in the nervous system.
-Migraine headaches consist of severe throbbing pain or a pulsating pain.
+Changes in the nervous system cause a migraine.
+Migraine headaches consist of severe throbbing pain or pulsating pain.
 This usually occurs on one side of the head.
-Migraines often begin in childhood, adolescence or early adulthood.
+Migraines often begin in childhood, adolescence, or early adulthood.

 They can be accompanied by: